mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 (with the Blockchain as the poster boy ledger) will change what can be trusted.

+Walmart and Tesco are sometimes described as companies only possible after the creation of the Relational Database - they built internally trustable supply chains - but if that supply chain is now placed on a Blockchain ledger - If you can see the supply chain from factory to shop, for every SKU in your shop, then the vast web of databases and processes Walmart (or Amazon) has built are ... legacy.

 Similarly encryption technologies, and zero-knowledge encryption especially, will start to impact on where data can be stored and manipulated.
 Trusting a third party to hold your data, is a big cost